 Interested women across the Lab were invited to participate in a roundtable with Doudna after the event.
 They asked questions on a variety of topics, such as successfully dealing with challenges, achieving a rewarding work-life balance, and evolving mentoring skills over time.
 “This was a wonderful chance to hear from Jennifer on so many different topics,” said Associate Lab Director for Biosciences Mary Maxon, who was in attendance at both events.
 “To hear about the discovery of CRISPR/Cas9 and its bioethical implications, and then be able to hear her speak informally about what she has learned over the course of her career, is priceless.”

-Jennifer Doudna’s interview will be available for viewing on the Berkeley Lab YouTube channel shortly.
+Jennifer Doudna’s interview is now available for viewing on the Berkeley Lab YouTube channel.